 Traffic Management Plan

 The below traffic management flow map and notes have been provided to help ensure the safest possible drop off and collection of students at the STC.
 It is also to raise awareness that there will be specific traffic flow plans in place on the day.
-Can you please ensure that your bus drivers and parents are aware of these plans, so that they know what to do when they arrive on site at the event.
+Can you please ensure that your bus drivers and parents are aware of these plans, so that they know what to do when they arrive on site at the event

-STC Site Layouts
+STC Transition Areas / Site Layouts

 These Layout maps give you an idea of how the event site is physically set up when you arrive on site at the Schools Triathlon Challenge.